-'Murphy Brown,' 'Game of Thrones' Actors Join 'The Right Stuff' at Nat Geo
+'Murphy Brown,' 'Once Upon a Time' Actors Join 'The Right Stuff' at Nat Geo

 National Geographic's The Right Stuff has recruited the rest of its Mercury astronauts to star in the series adaptation of Tom Wolfe's book.

-Jake McDorman (Murphy Brown, What We Do in the Shadows), Joe Dempsie (Game of Thrones), Aaron Staton (Castle Rock, Mad Men), Michael Trotter (Underground), Micah Stock (Escape at Dannemora) and James Lafferty (The Haunting of Hill House, One Tree Hill) have joined the series alongside the previously cast Patrick J. Adams.
+Jake McDorman (Murphy Brown, What We Do in the Shadows), Colin O'Donoghue (Once Upon a Time), Aaron Staton (Castle Rock, Mad Men), Michael Trotter (Underground), Micah Stock (Escape at Dannemora) and James Lafferty (The Haunting of Hill House, One Tree Hill) have joined the series alongside the previously cast Patrick J. Adams.

 The actors will play the Mercury Seven, the test pilots who became the first group of astronauts for the United States.

 The series will use Wolfe's best-selling book about the early days of the space race as a starting point; subsequent seasons will follow the U.S. space program through the Apollo missions and beyond.